MeSH stands for Medical Subject Headings.

 MeSH is a controlled vocabulary used for indexing and cataloguing.
 It is published by The National Library of Medicine in America.
 Using these medical subject headings enables health professionals, medical librarians, researchers and students to search for health related literature more effectively.

 Everything fits into a hierarchy.

-For example: a search in MeSH Browser for "deep vein thrombosis" identifies the MeSH term as: Venous Thrombosis (click to see MeSH entry)
+For example a search in MeSH Browser for "deep vein thrombosis" identifies the MeSH term as: Venous Thrombosis (Link goes to the MeSH entry)

 You might choose "prevention and control" as a subheading under this MeSH term and then combine it with another MeSH term.

 An example of this search in PubMed: "Venous Thrombosis/prevention and control"[Mesh] AND "Stockings, Compression"[Mesh]